coleifer/huey/docs/recipes.rst

 A huey application consists of a :py:class:`Huey` instance (which is a named queue), tasks registered with that instance, and a consumer process that runs them.
-One instance is one queue, served by one consumer -- and routing therefore happens at decoration time: whichever instance's ``task()`` decorator you use is the queue the task runs on.
+One instance is one queue, served by one consumer, and routing therefore happens at decoration time: whichever instance's ``task()`` decorator you use is the queue the task runs on.